Private Members’ Bills

 Each sitting day, one hour is set aside for Private Members’ Business, that is, for the consideration of bills and motions presented and sponsored by private Members.
 “Private Members” are generally defined as Members of the House of Commons who are not part of the Ministry, including Parliamentary Secretaries.
 The Speaker and the Deputy Speaker do not participate in Private Members’ Business.

 Private Members may use the time allotted for the consideration of Private Members’ Business to put forward their own legislative and policy proposals, and to express their views on a variety of issues.

 Private Members’ proposals can take the form of a bill (either public or private), a motion, or a notice of motion for the production of papers.

-A private Member's bill is typically drafted with the assistance of House of Commons Parliamentary Counsel (Legislation) to ensure that the text conforms to statutory law.
-Most private Members' bills are public bills originating in the Commons, but some public bills, and occasionally private bills, sponsored by private Members come to the Commons from the Senate.
+A private Member’s bill is typically drafted with the assistance of House of Commons Parliamentary Counsel (Legislation) to ensure that the text conforms to statutory law.
+Most private Members’ bills are public bills originating in the House of Commons, but some public bills, and occasionally private bills, introduced in the Senate and sponsored by private Members come to the House

 A private Member’s motion typically proposes that the House declare its opinion on some topic or that the House order a certain course of action to be taken, either by the House itself or by one of its committees or officers.

 A notice of motion for the production of papers is a request that the Government table or produce certain papers or documents in the House.